Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach: Introduction

 and the symmetric noise model has Shannon capacity (in bits/use) given by

-where $h(\rho) = 1 - \left( - \rho \log_2 \rho - (1-\rho) \log_2 (1-\rho) \right)$ is the binary entropy in bits.
-Since the $Z$-channel and reverse $Z$-channel have the same Shannon capacity, the information-theoretic results of \cite{Mal80,Sca15b} suggest that they require the same asymptotic number of tests, at least for sufficiently sparse settings.
+where $h(\rho) = - \rho \log_2 \rho - (1-\rho) \log_2 (1-\rho)$ is the binary entropy in bits.
+Since the Z-channel and reverse Z-channel have the same Shannon capacity, the information-theoretic results of \cite{Mal80,Sca15b} suggest that they may require the same asymptotic number of tests, at least for sufficiently sparse settings.
 On the other hand, when adopting an NDD approach, it is unclear {\em a priori} which model requires more tests.
 See Section \ref{sec:Z_vs_RZ} for further discussion.

-Except where stated otherwise, we assume that the noise level $\rho$ and number of defectives $k$ are known; our analysis can also be applied to cases where only bounds are known, but the details become more tedious.
+Except where stated otherwise, we assume that the noise levels $\rho_{10}, \rho_{01}$ and number of defectives $k$ are known; our analysis can also be applied to cases where only bounds are known, but the details become more tedious.
 Our main goal is to provide explicit achievable rates and converse bounds for noisy group testing under Bernoulli designs.